Pyroh/DefaultsWrapper/README.md

 Then `import DefaultsWrapper` in every file where you want to use it.

-Or you can add the `DefaultWrapper` folder directly to your code.
+Or you can add the `DefaultsWrapper` folder directly to your project.
 You can even copy/paste the code somewhere inside your own code.
 **DefaultsWrapper** doesn't need any dependency.

 ## Using `@Default`
 Although you can add support for any type you want `@Default` come bundled with free support for a bunch of types that should cover most of the cases.
-If what is already supported is not enough to fit your needs just make your type conform to `UserDefaultsConvertible` and write the conversion algorithm.
+If what is already supported is not enough to fit your needs just make your type conform to `UserDefaultsConvertible` and write the conversion code.
 If you don't state otherwise the default value is added to the registration domain ([see here](#Default-value-registration)).

-`@Default` offers this initializer for non-optional types ([see here](#Dealing-with-optionals) for more information about `@Default` and optional types)  :
+`@Default` offers this initializer when wrapping non-optional types ([see here](#Dealing-with-optionals) for more information about `@Default` and optional types)  :

 ```Swift
 init(key: DefaultName,